exogee-technology/graphweaver/src/examples/federation/README.md

 `pnpm test:integration`

-To run the test suite you will need to make sure that you have docker installed locally.
+To run the test suite, you will need to make sure that you have docker installed locally.